QILINXIE02/About-Qilin-Site/README.md

-# repo-new
+# Repo-New

-- As a site owner, I am adding my "top ten" places to visit so users can learn more about me.
+Welcome to my personal site where you can learn more about me through interactive features!

+## Features

+1. **Top Ten Places to Visit**
+   - Discover my favorite travel destinations.

+2. **Number Guessing Game**
-- As a site owner, I am making people guess the number between 1-`0.
-They can have 4 attempts.
+   - Guess a number between 1 and 10 with 4 attempts.

-- As a site owner, I am making people guess my favorite fruits/veggies, they have 6 attempts before the corrected answers.
+3. **Favorite Fruits/Veggies Guessing Game**
+   - Guess my favorite fruits/veggies with 6 attempts.

+4. **Quiz Score**
-- As a site owner, I am letting them know how many questions they've gotten correct out of 7
+   - Track your correct answers out of 7 questions.

-update: 1:48 10/25/23

-1st scrrensoht for lab 2
+Explore the site and enjoy the games!

+---

+For more details, visit the [site](https://qilinxie02.github.io/repo-new/index.html).

 ![Alt text](image.png)

-2nd screenshot for lab 3
 ![Alt text](image-1.png)

 10/26.
 This is Meg, I was the driver to Qilin's Code.
 We worked on the JS files to create functions and increase the readibility of code.